Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Application: Fracture identification from radiology reports

 \subsection{Modeling and analysis}

 Features were created by processing radiology report text data using the \texttt{quanteda} package in \texttt{R}.
-Features were bag-of-words (BOW) unigrams excluding typical English stopwords as well as terms that were very rare ($<5\%$ of all reports) or common ($>90\%$ of all reports).
-We used the term-frequency inverse-document frequency (TF-IDF) representation for BOW as described in \cite{salton1988term}, which incorporates information about the importance of terms both locally (within a single report) as well as globally (across all reports).
+Features were BOW unigrams excluding typical English stopwords as well as terms that were very rare ($<5\%$ of all reports) or common ($>90\%$ of all reports).
+We used the term-frequency inverse-document frequency (TF-IDF) representation for BOW (\cite{salton1988term}), which incorporates information about keyword importance both locally (within a single report) as well as globally (across all reports).
 For a collection of $N$ reports denoted $d_1, \hdots, d_N$, the set of $p$ terms denoted $T = \{t_1, \hdots, t_p\}$ was obtained from concatenating unique words from all reports.
 Then the TF-IDF feature matrix $\mathbf{X}$ contains elements $X_{ij} = TF(d_i,t_j) \times IDF(t_j)$, with term frequency TF defined as $TF(t_j, d_i) = 1 + \log(1 + \frac{Count(t_j \in d_i)}{|d_i|})$ and inverse document frequency IDF defined as $IDF(t_j) = \log \left( \frac{N}{\sum\limits_{i=1}^{N} I(t_j \in d_i)} \right)$.
 In addition to text-features, we also included the binary enrichment surrogate $Z$ as a predictor, for a total of $p=298$ features.\\

-To investigate the design effect on model prediction accuracy, we drew $B=1000$ bootstrap samples of sizes $n=100, 250, 500$ from the development data mart stratified by surrogate status.
-To simulate the SRS design, we drew samples according to an ``inverse SGS'' design from the development data mart, where surrogate positives were under-included with the sampling probabilities \eqref{sgs_eq:sampling_weights}.
-To simulate the SGS design, we drew samples randomly from the development data mart.
-For each simulated sample, we fitted Lasso logistic regression selecting regularization parameter $\lambda$ based on minimizing the average 10-fold cross-validated error using an AUC loss function.
+To investigate the design effect on model prediction accuracy, we drew $B=1000$ bootstrap samples of sizes $n=100, 250, 500$ from the training data mart stratified by surrogate status.
+To simulate the SRS design, we drew samples according to an ``inverse SGS'' design from the training data mart, where surrogate positives were under-included with the sampling probabilities.
+To simulate the SGS design, we drew samples randomly from the training data mart.
+For each simulated sample, we fitted Lasso logistic regression selecting regularization parameter based on minimizing the average ten-fold cross-validated error using an AUC loss function.
 Resulting estimated model parameters were then applied to the validation sample to obtain estimates of the validation AUC.
 For each sampling design (SRS and SGS) and for each sample size, we reported mean validation AUC and 95\% bootstrap confidence intervals.\\